FusionSolutions/python-feclient/README.md

 ```python
 feClient.Client.clear()
 ```
 Clearing request and response cache.
-It is automatic during deallocation.
+It is automatic during de-allocation.

 #### Clone
 ```python
 feClient.Client.clone(**kwargs)
 ```
 Creates a new [`Client`](#initialize-client) instance with the initialized parameters.
-When you use threading or multiprocessing you should give an object like this forward.
-You can give keyword arguments to replace some [initalization parameter](#initialize-client).
+When you use threading or multi-processing you should give an object like this forward.
+You can give keyword arguments to replace some [initialization parameter](#initialize-client).

 Example:
 ```python